-We never really had any longstanding Thanksgiving traditions when I was growing up.
-We weren’t that family.
-I don’t even think we ate turkey.
-There were no rustic, autumnal colors, no cornucopia on the table.
-It was just dinner at my grandparents who were post war immigrants from Eastern Europe.
 The meal would be warm and filling, but indistinct from dinner on any other night.
-Whether it was Thanksgiving or a random Sunday, you were getting my grandmother’s minestrone soup which was so thick you needed a fork and knife to eat it and came with a 100% guarantee that you’d get indigestion.
-Still, there was something about this time of year that I’ve always loved.
-Crisp air, crunchy leaves, the promise of snow, chunky wool sweaters and the knowledge that Chanuka was approaching.
+Whether it was Thanksgiving or a random Sunday, we were served my grandmother’s minestrone soup which was so thick you needed a fork and knife to eat it and came with a 100% guarantee that you’d get indigestion.

-In high school I entered my ‘get as far away from my parents as possible” phase and spent Thanksgivings at my best friend who lived in Brooklyn, a 45-minute drive and a toll bridge away from Staten Island where my parents were.
+In high school I entered my ‘get as far away from my parents as possible” phase and spent Thanksgivings at my best friend who lived in Brooklyn, a 45-minute drive and a toll bridge away from Staten Island.
 If I had friends who lived farther away I’d probably have gone to them.

 I remember the Thanksgivings I spent at my friend’s parent’s table as very happy times, more for the acceptance bestowed upon me than anything specifically holiday- related.
 We shared the same brand of sarcastic humor and I felt understood.
 My friend’s birthday is at the end of November so in addition to the sweet potato pie and stuffing, there were party hats and frosted cake, too.